 Special Features & Research Highlights

 The programme benefits from the considerable range of visiting speakers within the School of Journalism, regular dealings with OFCOM and over 20 years broadcasting expertise.
-The current Chair of the Community Media Association is also Managing Editor of Siren FM.

 Career and Personal Development

 Within the expanding world of access radio nationally and internationally, this course is designed to provide opportunities for students who wish to actively pursue employment in the sector and those who have a passion for the development and growth of the broadcast and audio media world.